Project31/project31.github.io/pine64.md

 nmap -sV -p 22 -open 192.168.1.0/24
 ~~~~

 Make sure to adjust the network setting you are expecting on your network.
 This command will give you a list of IP address that run SSH servers and you should be able to find IP address for your Pine64 board.
 Now you can ssh in using ssh `root@<ipaddress>` and use the default password of ‘centos’.
-Check that the /boot/uEnv.txt file contains the ethaddr setting you added, or add it now [Pine64].
+Don't forget to run the `/root/finish-centos-install.sh` script which among other things will prompt you to change the root password.

 The initial size of the microSD card is 8 GB.
 To use the full size of your microSD card [StackX] you need to use